mampianina-andrianaivo/ipodsync/README.md

 ## ✨ Key Features

 * **Lazy Syncing:** No need to manually import songs into iTunes first.
+* **Random Discovery:** Generate instant discovery playlists (10, 20, 50 tracks) from your existing iPod library at the click of a button.
-* **Strict Waterfall Sequence:** Windows finishes 100% of the work (renaming + tagging) before iTunes is even authorized to touch the files.
+* **Strict Waterfall Sequence:** Windows finishes 100% of the work (renaming + tagging + artwork injection) before iTunes is even authorized to touch the files.
 * **Physical Filename Authority:** The filename on your disk becomes the *Title* on your iPod.
 * **Automatic Sanitization (Slugify):** No more special characters, emojis, or sync-breaking symbols in your filenames.
 * **Folder-to-Group Logic:** The folder name is automatically injected as the *Artist*, *Album* and *Playlist name* newly created, ensuring perfect sorting on the device.